secretstartups/handbook/content/handbook/customer-success/professional-services-engineering/education-services/devsecopswithduolab3.md

 ---
 title: "DevSecOps with GitLab Duo - Hands-On Lab: Working with Issues and Merge Requests"
-description: "This Hands-On Guide walks you through using GitLab Duo to create Issues and merge requests"
+description: "This Hands-On Guide walks you through using GitLab Duo to create Issues and merge requests."
 ---

 > Estimated time to complete: 30 minutes